About the Editor

 Ponder was editor and producer of Gore Vidal’s official website until the author’s death in 2012.
 In the early nineties, he spent a year working at the Playboy Mansion as a research assistant on the autobiography of Playboy founder Hugh Hefner.
 He has worked as a advertising copywriter, including a five year stint at the New York publishing house John Wiley & Sons, and has written magazine articles and book reviews and edited newsletters.

-In the 1990s, he was a partner in Big Film Shorts, a Burbank-based pioneering worldwide distributor of award-winning short films that represented films like “Gowanus, Brooklyn,” that was expanded into the feature, “Half Nelson,” starring Ryan Gosling, and Sundance Film Festival winners, such as “Nonnie and Alex” and “Harvie Krumpet.”
+In the 1990s, he was a partner in Big Film Shorts, a Burbank-based pioneering worldwide distributor of award-winning short films that represented films like “Gowanus, Brooklyn,” starring then-unknown Ryan Gosling, that was expanded into the feature “Half Nelson,” and Sundance Film Festival winners, such as “Nonnie and Alex” and “Harvie Krumpet.”
 Under the company’s Nano TV brand, he produced packages shorts for Time-Warner On-Demand.
 Earlier, he served as a development rep in New York and in Los Angeles for a North Carolina-based film production company.
 Very early in his career, he was a coordinator for movie-star press junkets in the Carolinas for Columbia Pictures, United Artists, Disney and other studios.

 An experienced website producer, Ponder served as VP Creative for Hollywood-based Shoom Inc. Since 2008, he has worked as an independent web producer for Miami-based NewmanPR.

 In 2013, he co-founded the Alla Nazimova Society.
 He is also a member of the board of directors of the West Hollywood Preservation Alliance.